 Having a night out, or even an hour or two under the stars can be magical.
 The Perseid Meteor Shower August is the perfect excuse.
 Sit in a garden chair, or lay back on a deck chair or recliner.
 Lay on a trampoline or an air bed.
 The choice is yours.
 All you have to do is make sure you are comfortable.
 Warm enough and able to look up and fill your gaze with sky.
 A perfect pastime for all, including families with children.
 Listen for the yelps and squeals of joy from around your neighbourhood when someone or all of you spot a shooting star blazing across the sky.
 It literally is natures fireworks.

-The best time to start looking for meteors is later in the evening through to dawn.
-However, bright fireballs and long Earth grazing meteors can be seen earlier if you are lucky.
+The peak is expected to be around mid afternoon on the 12th, so the best time to start looking for meteors is from dusk through to dawn.
+Keep a lookout for bright fireballs and long Earth grazing meteors that can be seen earlier in the evening if you are lucky.

 Perseid rates will build leading up to the night before the peak.
 With a sharp increase and maximum seen on peak night.
 Rates are usually still quite high a day or two after.
 They then drop to ambient levels in late August.

 You don’t need a telescope or binoculars or any other optical aid apart from glasses if you need them.
 The Perseid meteor Shower 2023 is naked eye only and can be seen by everyone.
 There is no special knowledge or skill needed.
 All you have to do is make sure you are warm and comfortable.
 Look away from sources of bright lights or light pollution.
 Even in light-polluted skies, bright meteors are visible.
 You may miss the fainter ones though.